 Changing the face of what it means to be man.

-HUMEN is leading the movement to improve men's mental health.
-We share stories via face-to-face exchanges in The HUMEN Space: the Gym For the Mind and through the power of film, to reestablish human connection one story at a time.
+HUMEN is building a movement to improve men's mental health through The HUMEN Space - a safe space to reestablish human connection one story at a time.

 We’re pushing for a world where all you’re defined by is your humanity.
 Moving beyond the false and limiting notions of what it means to be a man, or a lad, or a bloke.

 Where inner health is valued as much as outer, creating a better world for men and women.